Resolute desk: Other items made from HMS Resolute

 The desk given to Henry Grinnell's widow, in recognition of the large sums of money her husband spent trying to find Sir John Franklin and his ships, is now known as the Grinnell desk.
 This desk is 42.25 in high, 48 in wide, and 26.75 in deep.
 Also designed and made by William Evenden in 1880, the desk has a leather-covered surface, fluted legs, and a leather footrest.
 The desk has an upper cabinet and two cupboards covered by paneled doors.
 The left door is carved with an anchor, and the right with a lion.
 A balustrade sits above these cupboards, and between them sits a shelf with a silver plaque.
-The plaque states, "This table... is presented by the Queen of Great Brittan and Ireland to Mrs. Grinnell as a memorial to the disinterested kindness and great exertions of her late husband Mr. Henry Grinnell in assisting in the search to ascertain the fate of Captain Sir John Franklin, who perished in the Arctic regions."
+The plaque states, "This table... is presented by the Queen of Great Britain and Ireland to Mrs. Grinnell as a memorial to the disinterested kindness and great exertions of her late husband Mr. Henry Grinnell in assisting in the search to ascertain the fate of Captain Sir John Franklin, who perished in the Arctic regions."
 This desk was donated to the New Bedford Whaling Museum in 1983 by Peter S. Grinnell.

 Queen Victoria's table was made for use on her steam-powered yacht, HMY Victoria and Albert.
 This table is now part of the British Royal Collection and stored in Kensington Palace.
 It is 70 cm high, 120 cm wide, and 60 cm deep.
 The rectangular side table has a plain top with a chamfered edge.
 The frieze contains two drawers.
 Both the frieze and legs have blind fretwork decorations.
-This table also has a brass plaque stating the Resolute "...was purchased, fitted out and sent as a gift to Her Majesty Queen Victoria by the President and people of the United States as a token of goodwill and friendship.
+This table also has a brass plaque stating the Resolute "was purchased, fitted out and sent as a gift to Her Majesty Queen Victoria by the President and people of the United States as a token of goodwill and friendship.
 The table was made from her timbers when she was broken up in 1880."